-Road to Ballhalla‘s main story and goal is simply the title of the game, you’re a small ball which must roll its way through all of the challenges placed before it in order to enter the legendary Ballhalla.
-It’s a nice simple story which isn’t exactly deep or brought up more than a few times, but it’s a fun little storyline.
+Road to Ballhalla‘s main story and goal is simply the title of the game, you’re a small ball that must roll its way through all of the challenges placed before it in order to enter the legendary Ballhalla.
+It’s a nice simple story that isn’t exactly deep or brought up more than a few times, but it’s a fun little storyline.
 What the game does have, in place of the story, is tonnes of puns, sarcastic comments and witty remarks from the developer placed throughout the game – which I absolutely love!

 Did you ever play The Stanley Parable many years ago?
 The writing in this game reminds me of that at points.
-For example, you’ll reach a fork at one point in the earlier levels which has two directions you can go in – one leads to more yellow balls and the other is labelled as a dead end yet you can’t see the end of the road.
-If you take the dead end route, you end up at a dead end with no way back!
+For example, you’ll reach a fork at one point in the earlier levels which has two directions you can go in – one leads to more yellow balls and the other is labelled as a dead-end yet you can’t see the end of the road.
+If you take the dead-end route, you end up at a dead end with no way back!
 The text pops up and tells you that you should have listened and the only way back is to destroy your ball with the push of a button and respawn at an earlier checkpoint.

-Other things like that pop up later on where the narration will ask what you’re doing if you ignore what it says and at times it will tell you things like “get a run up and you can jump the gap” only for you to die in the hole and the game to tell you it was lying and it didn’t think you would actually try it.
+Other things like that pop up later on where the narration will ask what you’re doing if you ignore what it says and at times it will tell you things like “get a run-up and you can jump the gap” only for you to die in the hole and the game to tell you it was lying and it didn’t think you would actually try it.
 I think I laughed at Road to Ballhalla more than I’ve ever done for a puzzle game before – which was a nice change – although, the actual puzzle side of the game is equally as good…

 Play with your Balls:

 So then, what is Road to Ballhalla?
 It’s quite simple but presented in a fiendish way.
 You control a small ball which must be navigated through various stages as you collect smaller bright yellow balls and avoid all the obstacles thrown at you by the game.
-Your journey will start off nice and easy with areas which have solid walls which stop you from falling into the void around the edges, this is soon removed and the path to your death is freely opened until later on when the walls are replaced by lasers which kill you on touch.
+Your journey will start off nice and easy with areas that have solid walls which stop you from falling into the void around the edges, this is soon removed and the path to your death is freely opened until later on when the walls are replaced by lasers which kill you on touch.
 As you get further into the game, more and more obstacles are added in order to make your job harder, Giant Red Balls of Death, jump pads, moving lasers, switches, and more.